 Watch Your Step!

-Help us protect soil crusts during your visit.
+Help us protect park soils during your visit.
 Please walk on trails, rock or in sandy washes (where water flows when it rains), and keep all vehicles and bikes on designated roads.

 Did You Know?